IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 Both the RFC7522 and RFC7523 require the existence of a public key infrastructure.
 The operational aspects of such infrastructure are beyond the scope of this specification.

 This profile is scoped to the *Authorization Code* and *Client Credential* grant types.
-To claim compliance with this profile, the Authorization Server actor SHALL support the *Authorization Code* and *Client Credential* grant type and MAY support the *Device Authorization*, *SAML Client or User Assertions* or other OAuth 2.1 extension grant types.
+To claim compliance with this profile, the Authorization Server actor SHALL support the *Authorization Code* and *Client Credential* grant type and MAY support the *Device Authorization*, *SAML Client or User Assertions*, *JSON Web Token (JWT) Grants* or other OAuth 2.1 extension grant types.

 ### 3.71.1 Scope